X

 sudo apt-get install steam -y

 After the installation completes, open Steam from your desktop menu.
-On its first run, Steam will download and apply a full update, so allow that to complete.
+On its first run, Steam will download and apply a full update, so let that complete first.

 Once it does, the Steam account sign-in window will open, where you can either log in with your account credentials or create a new account.